TimePHP-org/TimePHP-Docs/docs/getting-started/installation.md

 If you want to rename the project before its creation, add the `--prefer-dist project_name` flag at the end of the previous command.

-This comment will create a **minimal version** of a TimePHP project and install all the dependencies that are needed including the core functionalities `timephp/timephp` and some scripts in `timephp/script`.
+This command will create a **minimal version** of a TimePHP project and install all the dependencies that are needed including the core functionalities `timephp/timephp` and some scripts in `timephp/script`.